 Push 2009 – Asians are so loud they can break glass and they have alien eyes.
 Asian men also just take orders and are villains yet again.

-The Hangover 2009 – Ken Jeong’s character, “Leslie Chow.”
+The Hangover 2009 – Ken Jeong’s character, “Leslie (emasculation) Chow.”
 Need I say more?
 This dude is the new Uncle Chan.
 He’s also the main antagonist of the film.
 Asian men are always the main antagonists.

 The Goods: Live Hard, Sell Hard 2009 – Token Asian nerd.
 Aside from this extra, people gang up on and beat Ken Jeong because he’s Asian and makes pathetic joke about Asian eyes (see: Minority Report, Blade Runner, Slow West, Push, Blindness, Cars 2, Big Short, Rogue One, Men in Black 3, The Man with the Iron Fists, Kill Bill: Vol. 1, etc.).